microsoft/BlingFire/README.md

 1. [This Document](https://github.com/Microsoft/BlingFire/wiki/How-to-change-linguistic-resources) is an introduction into compilation of the C++ code and linguistic resources.
 2. [Adding BERT-like tokenization model](https://github.com/Microsoft/BlingFire/wiki/How-to-add-a-new-BERT-tokenizer-model) is describing how to add new tokenization model similar to BERT.

+## Supported Platforms

+Bling Fire is supported for Windows, Linux and Mac (Thanks to Andrew Kane!)

 ## Contributing